609.748 Harassment; restraining order.

 (a) "Harassment" includes:

-(1) a single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target;
+(1) repeated, intrusive, or unwanted acts, words, or gestures that are intended to adversely affect the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target;

 (2) targeted residential picketing; and

 (3) a pattern of attending public events after being notified that the actor's presence at the event is harassing to another.